melio-engineering/locks-manager/README.md

  * 3.0.0 - **Note!
 This version is not backward compatible with previous version.** Removed withLock functionality.
  * 3.0.1 - Fixed logs
  * 3.0.2 - Changed minimum allowed lock timeout to 3 seconds
+ * 3.0.3 - We now support the usage of custom DynamoDB instance.
  If you wish to lock anything you can use acquire/acquireWithRetry and release on done/error.
  Added maxRetries as optional to acquireWithRetry function.